 When set up for success, an intern can provide tremendous value to your business, offering fresh perspective and support to your team.
 A well-structured internship program can be a win-win, benefiting both your business and the intern.
 Find a great fit, and you could even pave the way for a future full-time hire.

-To create a successful internship experience, consider these nine key steps before welcoming a new intern aboard.
+To create a successful internship experience, consider these 10 key steps before welcoming a new intern aboard.

 1. Build a clear job description